skulpt/skulpt/source/BasicDS/basic.rst

     no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: basicintro
+..  description:: This is the introduction to the Basic Data Structures Module

 Basic Data Structures
 =====================